~ Nationality: United States ~

 Morning Walk by Joyce Sutphen

-A new film from Motionpoems—the first in a couple of years—underwritten by the Center for the Art of Medicine (CFAM) at the University of Minnesota Medical School.
+A new film from Motionpoems—the first in a couple of years—underwritten by the Center for the Art of Medicine at the University of Minnesota Medical School.
 My elderly mother takes a morning walk every day, so Joyce Sutphen‘s poem really resonated—especially as embodied by the actor here, Debra Magid.
 Zack Grant directs.

 The text on the front page of Motionpoems suggests that while the nonprofit organization has shut down, we can expect more occasional films like this one: